Grants & Cultural Investments

 Site: Friendship Alley near Munroe Elementary School

-Description: In celebration of the primarily Latinx, this project will be a series of diorama-based installations enclosed in Retablo (Latin folk art) inspired cabinets.
-Each cabinet will contain a scene inspired by Munroe Elementary students' responses to the prompt: ¿Qué significa para ti la comunidad?
+Description: In celebration of the primarily Latinx, this project was a series of diorama-based installations enclosed in Retablo (Latin folk art) inspired cabinets.
+Each cabinet contained a scene inspired by Munroe Elementary students' responses to the prompt: ¿Qué significa para ti la comunidad?
 (What does community mean to you?).
-Through workshops, students will learn about public art and storytelling and have the opportunity to create their own Retablo-inspired scene, which will influence the final installation.
-The final installation will consist of a series of scenes enclosed in stainless steel cabinets with plexiglass viewing windows and solar lights.
+Through workshops, students learned about public art and storytelling and had the opportunity to create their own Retablo-inspired scene, which influenced the final installation.
+The final installation consisted of a series of scenes enclosed in stainless steel cabinets with plexiglass viewing windows and solar lights.
 Cabinet exteriors will be painted with a pattern that relates to the scenes within.